 Your Navigation Menu will contain links specific to your environment and may be organized differently than the example above so experiment with selecting the links available to you and see where they take you.

-Some of the links in your Navigation Menu, (and, provided your environment is configured with a Suite, in your Suite Widgets), will lead you to an App Dashboard where you can view a grid containing each of the records you have access to that belong to that app.
+Some of the links in your Navigation Menu, (and, provided your environment is configured with a Suite, in your Suite Widgets), will lead you to a Dashboard where you can view a grid containing each of the records you have access to that belong to that App.

 Filtering Data and Clearing Filters